MrFogHunter/Qrcode-generator-online/README.md

 # Open-Source QR Code Generator

 ## Description
-This project is an open-source QR Code generator designed to offer a free and privacy-respecting alternative to paid QR code generators available online.
-All operations are executed directly in the browser, ensuring that no entered data leaves the user's device.
+This project is an open-source QR Code generator designed to provide a free and privacy-respecting alternative to paid QR Code generators.
+All operations are executed directly in the browser, ensuring that the data entered never leaves the user's device.
 The project is released under the **GPLv3** license.
-This project was developed with the assistance of artificial intelligence.
+This project was developed with the help of artificial intelligence (AI), which significantly accelerated its development.

 ## Features
 - **Generate QR Codes for various data types**: